Dior (singer): Early life

-On January 3, 2020, DIOR won the TikTok Song Cover Challenge at the AIM Chinese Music Awards with her cover of Yi Ran Shi Peng You (依然是朋友, Still Friends), and was invited to open the ceremony.

 Career

-2020–2022: online debut and career beginnings
+2020–2022: Online Debut and Career Beginnings

+On January 3, 2020, Dior won the TikTok Song Cover Challenge at the AIM Chinese Music Awards with her cover of "Still Friends" (依然是朋友), and was invited to open the ceremony.

-On January 13, 2020, DIOR officially debuted with Ai Zi Ji Geng Shen (爱自己更深, Love Myself More).
-Upon its release on Douyin and YouTube, the single quickly surpassed ten thousand streams within a day, capturing widespread online and media attention.
+Dior officially debuted on January 13, 2020, with the single "Love Myself More" (爱自己更深).
+Upon its release on Douyin and YouTube, the single quickly surpassed 400,000 streams within 24 hours, capturing widespread online and media attention.

-Through a recommendation by Malaysian singer-songwriter KC PNG, she was invited to Yi Ge Ren (一个人, Alone), the theme song for the Chinese film Ladies in Beijing 4.
-With live shows halted during the COVID-19 pandemic, she shifted to online content, releasing the original single How to Forgive (该怎么原谅) and several cover tracks.
+Through a recommendation by Malaysian singer-songwriter KC PNG, she was invited to "Alone" (一个人), the theme song for the Chinese film Ladies in Beijing 4.
+With live shows halted during the COVID-19 pandemic, she shifted to online content, releasing the original single "How to Forgive" (该怎么原谅) and several cover tracks.

-2023–present: breakthrough and own-label launch
+2023–Present: Breakthrough and Gained Recognition Overseas

-DIOR performed several small-venue showcases in Malaysia, despite not yet having staged a full solo concert.
-On February 26, 2023, her 24th birthday, she headlined her first solo show, "I Want to Earn 1Million!" in Johor Bahru, where she surprised the audience by offering a full ticket refund.
-Her unique performance style garnered a growing fan base, with her nationwide tour selling out at every stop.
+Following the pandemic, Dior resumed live performances, which during this period were primarily held as small-scale solo showcases.
+On February 26, 2023, her 24th birthday, she headlined her first solo show, I Want to Earn 1Million! in Johor Bahru, where she surprised the audience by offering a full ticket refund.

-On August 14, 2023, DIOR released her first collaborative single, Divorce in Ghana (在加纳共和国离婚) featuring Firdhaus Farmizi.
+On August 14, 2023, Dior released her first collaborative single, "Divorce in Ghana" (在加纳共和国离婚) featuring Firdhaus Farmizi.
 The track immediately topped multiple major Chinese streaming-platform charts and became one of the breakthrough Mandarin singles of the year.

-Her first self-composed original song, I’ve Been Better (你最近过得好吗?), was released on December 12, 2023, in remembrance of her mother, who died in a car accident.
+Her first self-composed original song, "I've Been Better" (你最近过得好吗?), was released on December 12, 2023, in remembrance of her mother, who died in a car accident.

-In May 2024, DIOR released Ru Guo Na Tong Dian Hua You Jie Tong (如果那通电话有接通, If That Call Had Been Answered), an original song honoring her late mother.
-Inspired by DIOR’s real past experience, the music video captures both the immediate trauma and its lingering echo.
+In May 2024, Dior released "If That Call Had Been Answered" (如果那通电话有接通), an original song honoring her late mother.
+Inspired by Dior’s real past experience, the music video captures both the immediate trauma and its lingering echo.
 The lyrics progress from regret and guilt through fond memories of her time with her mother, ending with acceptance and a final blessing.
 The song was later covered by Chinese singer Zhang Xincheng on the popular music variety show Singing with Legends Season 6.

-On December 4, 2024, Divorce in Ghana ranked as the second most-streamed Mandarin-language song on Spotify for the year.
-It was later also named one of the Top Ten Golden Songs at the 2024 Soda Music & Douyin Music Awards, while Ru Guo Na Tong Dian Hua You Jie Tong was included in the Trending Pop Playlist.
+On December 4, "Divorce in Ghana" ranked as the second most-streamed Mandarin-language song on Spotify for the year.
+It was later named one of the Top 10 Golden Songs of the Year and included in the Trending Pop Playlist at the 2024 Soda Music & Douyin Music Awards, while "If That Call Had Been Answered" was also included in the Trending Pop Playlist.